Generic Name: imipenem/cilastatin (IM-i-PEN-em/SYE-la-STAT-in)

-- Lab tests, including kidney function, liver function, and blood counts, may be performed to monitor your progress.
+- Lab tests, including kidney function, liver function, and complete blood cell count, may be performed while you use imipenem/cilastatin.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use imipenem/cilastatin with caution in the ELDERLY; they may be more sensitive to its effects.

 - Imipenem/cilastatin should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using imipenem/cilastatin while you are pregnant.
 It is not known if imipenem/cilastatin is found in breast milk.
 If you are or will be breast-feeding while you use imipenem/cilastatin, check with your doctor.
 Discuss any possible risks to your baby.